JulienMeziere/nano-kontrol-2-fl-studio/README.md

 - `Faders`: Control group master volume (max 80%)
 - `Knobs`: Assign them to whatever you need

-## Workflow Examples

-### Creating a Loop Selection

-1. Position playhead at start of desired loop
-2. Press and hold `MARKER SET`
-3. Playback moves to nearest bar
-4. Release `MARKER SET` when you reach the end
-5. Selection is created between start and end points

-### Quick Muting/Soloing

-1. Press `S` button above any fader to solo that track group
-2. Press `M` button to mute a group
-3. Press `S` again on a soloed group to return to normal

-### Fine-Tuning Selections

-1. Hold `MARKER SET` to start selection
-2. While holding, also hold `FORWARD` button
-3. Now `MARKER ◄/►` moves in 1-bar increments instead of 4

-### Rescanning Tracks

-1. After renaming or adding tracks in your mixer
-2. Press `PREV` + `NEXT` together
-3. All buttons will flash twice confirming the rescan

 ## Technical Details

 - **Max Volume**: Faders are limited to 80% (FL Studio default volume)